-Cut your fabric circle, just needs to be rough, with enough overhang to catch all the way around the edge.
+- Cut your fabric circle- it only needs to be needs to be rough, with enough overhang to catch all the way around the edge.

 1. Reduces the metal shine & 2.
 It eliminates the fabric stretching and going a little skew.
-Sometimes when place the backing on it can pull and distort the fabric.
+Sometimes when placing the backing on it can pull and distort the fabric.